 CARLA BRENNAN is an Insight Meditation retreat teacher in the Santa Cruz area and offers drop-in meditation groups, classes, retreats and other programs with the Bloom of the Present Sangha.
 She is a visiting teacher with the Spirit Rock Meditation Center in Woodacre, CA. She founded Bloom of the Present Insight Meditation in 2009.

-Carla has also worked as an artist and illustrator and is a former psychotherapist and counselor trainer in Psychosynthesis (a spiritual psychology).
+Carla has also worked as an artist and illustrator and is a former psychotherapist and counselor trainer in Psychosynthesis (a transpersonal psychology).
 She has taught Mindfulness-Based Stress Reduction for 18 years.
 In addition to teaching Insight Meditation, Carla is a teacher of Natural Wisdom and Compassion Meditation with Lama John Makransky and the Foundation of Active Compassion.
 Her personal spiritual practice also includes qi gong and hatha yoga.
+Carla is a nature photographer and delights in exploring the natural world with the eye of an artist (carlabrennan.com.)

 Carla can be reached at 831-212-6641 or email@example.com.